lblod/berichten-melding-service/README.md

 ```

 ### Model
-This section gives a brief overview of the models used to achieve the goal of storing a message correctly.
+This section briefly overviews the models used to achieve the goal of storing a message correctly.

 #### `schema:Message` & `schema:Conversation`
 This is the core of the data that is exchanged, for more information refer to: [Berichtencentrum-API](https://lblod.github.io/pages-vendors/#/docs/berichtencentrum-api).